-Will artificial intelligence in recruiting change the skills recruiters need to succeed?
+Artificial intelligence and talent acquisition: will AI change the skills recruiters need to succeed?

 Innovative hiring technologies, including those that use AI, are helping recruiters evolve their role into that of talent advisor to their organization.
 As HR becomes more data-driven, talent advisors will need analytical skills to glean insights and apply them to enhance TA performance.
 Still, recruiters’ core competencies – being able to build relationships with candidates and sell the talent brand – will remain essential.
 Talent advisors with a blend of these skills will rise above the rest in creating the ideal candidate experience.

-For more key takeaways about AI in recruiting, download Modern Hire’s latest research report, State of Artificial Intelligence in Talent Acquisition.
+For more key takeaways about artificial intelligence and talent acquisition, download Modern Hire’s latest research report, State of Artificial Intelligence in Talent Acquisition.